-It is possible to buy a computer that is designed for this bike separately.
-It is listed on Amazon at over $150.
+It is possible to buy a computer that is designed for this bike separately..
 It shows distance covered and calories burned at end of workout.
 During the workout is shows cadence (RPM), time elapsed and if you have an ANT+ compatible heart rate strap from Garmin or Polar Coded it allows you to monitor your heart rate.
 From reviews it seems you need to make sure you don’t drop sweat on it.
 It doesn’t upload to your computer or to the internet so if you want to keep records for training purpose you need capture the data manually.

 Monitoring your heart rate is important when training whether it is spinning or indoor cycling to get the most benefit out of it.